smulloy21/word_count/README.md

 # Word Count

-##### Counts instances of particular word in a given text, 8/7/15
+##### Counts instances of a particular word in a given text, 8/7/15

 #### By _**Shannon Mulloy**_

 ## Description

-In response to user input of a text and a word, the app will report the number of times the word appears in the text.
+In response to user input of some text and a word, the app will report the number of times the word appears in the text.

+The app can interpret contractions, so that "should've" can count as an instance of "should've", "should", or "have".
+Note, however, that all instances of the contraction "'s" are interpreted as "is" not "has", and all instances of "'d" are interpreted as "would" not "had".

 link to app on heroku: https://word-count-epic.herokuapp.com/